Spring 2024 Research Intern

 - Occasional proofreading, website, social media, and operations support.

-The Research Intern will have the opportunity, and indeed be encouraged, to propose and undertake independent research projects based on the applicant’s interests and experience, as well as the particular issues that Revolving Door Project is working on at the time.
+The Research Intern will have the opportunity, and be encouraged, to propose and undertake independent research projects based on the applicant’s interests and experience, as well as the particular issues that Revolving Door Project is working on at the time.
 Previous research experience is extremely helpful.

 - Successful candidates will have an interest in topics such as economic justice, American politics, racial justice, the politics of climate change, and law.